 Eliminating the job interview sounds like the dream of millions of job seekers and hiring managers alike, but the replacement may not be what they had in mind.
-Instead of the routine of reading résumés and cover letters, the new norm may be for employers to search for candidates with a Tinder-like app where they can swipe right and left for potential candidates.
+Instead of the routine of reading résumés and cover letters, the new norm may be for employers to search for candidates with a Tinder-like app where pre-vetted candidates swipe right and left for potential jobs.

-Weploy is looking to bring modern-age dating technology to the workplace to make it easier for employers to find candidates.
+Weploy is looking to bring modern-age dating technology to the workplace to make it easier for employers and candidates to connect.

 Disrupting job agencies

 Finding a new employee on a moment’s notice can be difficult.
 Weploy is seeking to cut out job agencies by being able to provide candidates for companies immediately.
-All the companies have to do is swipe through pre-vetted candidates.
-Currently, the startup, which launched in April, is providing jobs mainly in the gig economy.
+All the companies have to do is request an employee, called a “weployee,” from Weploy and to specify the qualifications needed.
+The app then notifies users whose skills match the requirements, and the first weployee to swipe right and accept the position is confirmed for the job.
+Currently, the startup, which launched in April, is mainly providing jobs in the gig economy.